-Please find enclosed your Pension Savings Statement.
-You have exceeded the Annual Allowance in 2019/20.
+Please find anclosed your Pension Savings Statement.
+You have been sent this statement as you have exceeded the Annual Allowance in 2019 120 120 as a charge.

-Even though you have exceeded the Annual Allowance, you may not have to pay a tax charge.
 The information in this statement will help you to determine if a tax charge is payable.